GSA/digitalgov.gov/content/news/2023/06/2023-06-12-fcc-requires-video-conferencing-platforms-to-be-accessible-and-proposes-platform-integration-with-sign-language-services.md

 ---
 # Originally published at the following URL
 source_url: https://www.fcc.gov/document/fcc-requires-video-conferencing-accessibility-proposes-asl-support
-source: ""
+source: "fcc"
 date: 2023-06-08 10:57:00 -0500
-title: FCC Requires Video Conferencing Platforms To Be Accessible And Proposes Platform Integration With Sign-Language Services
+title: FCC requires video conferencing platforms to be accessible and proposes platform integration with sign-language services
 deck: The Federal Communications Commission voted to require video conferencing platforms, like Zoom, Microsoft Teams, or Webex, to comply with the accessibility requirements under the Communications Act and agency rules that govern interoperable video conferencing services.
 summary: The Federal Communications Commission voted to require video conferencing platforms, like Zoom, Microsoft Teams, or Webex, to comply with the accessibility requirements under the Communications Act and agency rules that govern interoperable video conferencing services.
 # See all topics at https://digital.gov/topics
 topics:
   - accessibility